Right to Ramble

 crusts of ice in the winter offering false support.

 The creek is a really pretty area.
-Step down the Deer creek Trail a bit (off to the left) and marvel at the water coursing under the trees.
+Even if you do decide to wade the creek at the upper McEachern "bridge," step down the Deer creek Trail a (to the left/south) a bit and marvel at the water coursing under the trees.

-When you reconnect with the L. Wishart Trail, turn right and head up the hill and around the pond to get back to the parking lot.
+When you're over the creek, reconnect with the Louis Wishart Way, turn right and head up the hill and around the pond to get back to the parking lot.

 Rating: Easy-moderate (One creek crossing.)